How to Measure Brand PPC ROI?

 "Here I will explain how ROI is measured incorrectly and how it should be measured.
 Brand PPC is often used in the hotel industry as OTA’s bid on our hotel's brand.
 I will focus on brand PPC campaigns in the example below."

 It is important to know what happens when you run a Band PPC Campaign.
-When you start a brand campaign, a lot of brand traffic is transferred from organic channel to the paid channel.
+When you start a brand campaign a lot of brand traffic is transferred from the organic channel to the paid channel.
 It is natural that that happens because people see your ads before your organic listing and click on your paid ads first.
-That causes a big shift in reporting (Google analytics), so you will often see organic traffic (and revenue!) in decline and paid on the increase.
-It makes understanding and reporting data between the 2 channels complicated and therefor it’s often ignored.
+That causes a big shift in reporting (Google Analytics), so you will often see organic traffic (and revenue!) in decline and paid on the increase.
+It makes understanding and reporting data between the two channels complicated, and therefore is often ignored.